 Community learning and development work includes adult learning, youth work and a wide range of other community support and development jobs.

 Job prospects are good in social care services, with an ageing population leading to more demand.
-In 2020 there were 134,640 people employed in adult social care, 80% of which were female.
+In 2024 there were 52,400 people employed in care homes for adults.
+2

-The largest three sub-sectors are still housing support/care at home, care homes for adults and day care of children.
-Collectively these account for 79% of the social services workforce.
+The largest three sub sectors are still housing support/care at home, care homes for adults and day care of children.
+Collectively these account for 80% of the social services workforce.
+2

 The Scottish Social Services Council website has a section called ‘Careers and Education’, with lots of resources, including downloadable careers leaflets.